-It is widely known that ASR (Automatic Speech Recognition) systems performance degrades when operating under noisy conditions [1], and one reason for this fact is the mismatch between the training and the testing acoustic conditions [2].
+It is widely known that ASR (Automatic Speech Recognition) systems performance degrades when operating under noisy conditions [1] and one reason for this fact is the mismatch between the training and the testing acoustic conditions [2].

-There are several approaches to minimize the effects of background disturbance even in unknown noisy conditions [3].
-They can be divided in three classes:
+There are several approaches that try to minimize the effects of background disturbance even in unknown noisy conditions [3], and they can be divided into three main classes:

 - the first one is applied before acoustic modeling in front-end signal preprocessing.
 PLPs or MFCCs helps to minimize the effect of speaker variability.
-In frontend signal processing, noise suppression methods such as Subtraction Spectral (SS), Wiener filtering and Minimum Mean Square Error (MMSE) estimation are effective to reduce the intensity of noise in the speech; - the second one take into account methods that acts in the modeling phase.
-In this case, clean speech is used on training to ensure the high quality of the final models of speech.
-Then, these models can be transformed according to noise present during recognition task.
-This category comprehends: techniques which combine background noise with speech, i.e multi-condition models, or with acoustic models such as parallel model combination (PMC); - the last one approach includes methods which use noisy speech data to adapt acoustic models for a specific background condition by retraining the clean speech models or simply by some transformation as maximum likelihood linear regression (MLLR) or MAP adaptation.
+In frontend signal processing, noise suppression methods such as Subtraction Spectral (SS), Wiener filtering and Minimum Mean Square Error (MMSE) estimation are effective to reduce the intensity of noise in speech; - the second one take into account methods that act in the modeling phase.
+In this case, clean speech is used in the training phase to ensure a high quality of the final speech models.
+Then, these models can be transformed according to the noise present during recognition task.
+This category comprehends: techniques which combine background noise with speech, i.e multi-condition models, or with acoustic models such as parallel model combination (PMC); - the last approach includes methods which use noisy speech data to adapt acoustic models for a specific back-ground condition by retraining the clean speech models or simply by some transformation as maximum likelihood linear regression (MLLR) or MAP adaptation.